Lorenz Curve of the Koch Snowflake Fractal

 Discussions and Conclusions

-The wealth and income Lorenz Curves are a fractal phenomena and are best demonstrated using the (Koch Snowflake) fractal.
+The wealth and income Lorenz Curves are fractal phenomena and are best demonstrated using the (Koch Snowflake) fractal.

 I look forward to making real Lorenz curves from real fractals: trees, rivers, and the like.